Hyman Bloom:

 The whole problem of art teaching is involved in Zimmerman's experiment and a solution of the problem will be not only interesting but may be far reaching in its consequences.

-In his proposal, Ross included images of drawings by Bloom and Levine with notes on each drawing (Bloom’s drawings along with the associated comments can be viewed here).
 Ross never received his requested funding, but continued to pay out of his own pocket to keep the project going for another 3 years.

-Hyman Swetzoff briefly described the Zimmerman method in a 1962 article for The Massachusetts Review5:
+Gallerist Hyman Swetzoff briefly described the Zimmerman method in a 1962 article for The Massachusetts Review5:

 The method evolved by Zimmerman was based on a series of physical rhythms: the hand, following its natural movements, rhythmically traced with a hard pencil on paper what looked to be a giant spider's web.
 From this the imagination took over to perceive in the linear patterns, figures and landscapes, the subject which the pupil was to develop.
 As the hand became more controlled and proficient, the imagination, with the aid of observation and memory, formed more specific concepts until the maze of lines disappeared into the total idea.
 And a picture was produced.
 At that period, the drawings of these students were very much alike.
 But in a very short time, an amazing development could be seen in each one.
 The differentiations that occurred were those of touch and, increasingly, as the imagination took hold, of personality.

-By the age of 16 his subject matter included genre scenes and a heavy dose of mythological beasts and figures.
-His most well-known juvenile work is certainly “Man Breaking Bonds at Wheel” (gallery 1, first image).
-A close look at the drawing reveals the name “Hyman Bloom” on the figure’s belt along with the name “Robert Reilly(?)” written on the right leg shackle.
-It would be interesting to learn what Robert’s relationship was to the young Bloom.
+With Zimmerman as his instructor, Bloom’s draughtsmanship and compositional skills advanced rapidly.
+By the age of sixteen, his work encompassed both genre scenes and complex mythological subjects.
+His most notable juvenile work is “Man Breaking Bonds at Wheel” (Gallery 1, first image).
+A close examination of the drawing reveals the name “Hyman Bloom” inscribed on the figure’s belt, and the name “Robert Reilly(?)” written on the right leg shackle—a detail that invites speculation about Robert’s relationship to the young artist.

 In 1961, Art in America featured Bloom in the first of a series of “portraits” of contemporary artists.
 In his article, Art in America editor Brian O’Doherty wrote: